The One World Media Awards are made possible thanks to the generous support of our partners

 For media, produced by a student as part of a journalism or filmmaking course at a university or film school that deals with stories or topics in the global south.
 The Award recognises creative and compelling storytelling.

 For a short documentary film that deals with stories or topics in the global south.
 The Award recognises impact and storytelling that is character-driven and creative.
-Entries must be between 5 and 40 minutes.
+Entries must be under 40 minutes.

 For media that tells stories about people’s experience as refugees, migrants or when seeking asylum.
 The Award recognises compelling stories that generate empathy, understanding and are reported on accurately and fairly.
 Entries can be in any medium, including news, online, audio, print or film.